-3 OAMA Sec.
+4 OAMA Sec.
 5(b).

-4 AICAO Sec.
+5 AICAO Sec.
 3(c)(6)(B).

-5 OAMA Sec.
+6 OAMA Sec.
 5(a)(3), (b).

-(2) allow users to perform broad searches; or (3) facilitate offering, selling, shipping, or advertising of goods or services between entities not controlled by the platform.

-- The product or service must have at least 50,000,000 US monthly active end users or at least 100,000 US monthly active business users. - The product or service must be a "critical trading partner" for the sale or provision of any product "offered on or directly related to" the platform.
+- The product or service must be a website, online or mobile app, operating system, digital assistant, or online service. - The product or service must (1) allow users to generate, share, or interact with content; (2) allow users to perform broad searches; or (3) facilitate offering, selling, shipping, or advertising of goods or services between entities not controlled by the platform. - The product or service must have at least 50,000,000 US monthly active end users or at least 100,000 US monthly active business users. - The product or service must be a "critical trading partner" for the sale or provision of any product "offered on or directly related to" the platform.
 In other words, the product or service could be used either to: (1) restrict or impede access of a business user to its end users; or (2) restrict or impede access of a business user to a tool or service it "needs to effectively serve" its end users. - The product or service must be at least 25% owned by a company with (1) a market cap greater than USD 550 billion; (2) US revenue greater than USD 550 billion; or (3) greater than 1 billion global monthly active users.